mineshkothari/fullstack/README.md

 Fullstack has a dedicated Admin interface (only visible to admins) where they're able to create new language categories or modules.

 However, a standard user can still access the ```new_language``` or ```new_module``` view by directly entering the URL into the browser address bar.
-In order to prevent an anauthorised user from accessing these pages, I needed to ensure that the user is of staff status before proceeding.
+In order to prevent an unauthorised user from accessing these pages, I needed to ensure that the user is of staff status before proceeding.

 **Authenticated Users**

-Having a dynamic navbar which changes the link options depednding on whether the user is authenticated is particularly useful when improving the user experience.
+Having a dynamic navbar which changes the link options depending on whether the user is authenticated is particularly useful when improving the user experience.
 For example, we don't want to give a user an option to register when they are already logged in.

 Although very unlikely, users can still access the [registration](https://mk-fullstack.herokuapp.com/account/register/) page when logged in by directly entering the URL into the browser.
 In order to prevent this, a check is made to identify whether the user is logged in, and if they are, then redirect them to the profile page.

 ### Closing Loops

-A well made website ensures that every situation or scenario is accounted for, as is the case with Fullstack.
+A well-made website ensures that every situation or scenario is accounted for, as is the case with Fullstack.

 I wanted to make sure that the users were given sufficient information when browsing the site and something 'went wrong'.